diyooor/dev-app/README.md

 - **g++** (C++17 or later)
 - **Boost Libraries**:
 - **OpenSSL** (for SSL/TLS support)

 ## Features

+### Log
+The `Log` class provides a centralized logging mechanism for the application.
+It supports:

+- **Log Levels**: Configurable log levels (DEBUG, INFO, WARN, ERROR) to control the verbosity of the log output.
+- **Output Configuration**: Logs can be directed to the console, a file, or both, depending on the configuration.
+- **Thread Safety**: Ensures that log entries are consistently handled in multi-threaded environments.

+The `Log` class integrates seamlessly with other services, allowing for comprehensive logging across the entire application.

 ### Queue
 The ```Queue``` class provides a flexible and configurable mechanism for managing the flow of incoming HTTP requests within the application.
 It supports: